Mitesh0101/MongoDB/README.md

 ---

 ## 🛠️ 4.
 Query Operators
-Standard lookups are great, but operators give you real power to filter data accurately.
+I discovered that while standard lookups are useful, operators provide the power needed to filter data accurately.

 ### Comparison & Array Operators
 *   `$eq` / `$ne`: Equal to / Not equal to